Table of Contents

 So how long should it be, really?
 Here are some general guidelines you can follow to help you write the perfect email copy, length and all:

 One of the key principles of email marketing is to get straight to the point.
-People in today’s fast-paced world are busy, and they don’t want to read long drawn-out emails.
+People in today’s fast-paced world are busy, and they don’t want to read long, drawn-out emails.
 They want to get the information they need quickly.
 This is especially true for emails sent to mobile devices, where the average attention span is even shorter.

 However, there are exceptions to this rule.
 For example, a newsletter that provides valuable information and resources to subscribers may need to be longer to effectively convey all the information.
 Similarly, an email that makes a strong sales pitch or introduces a new product or service may need to be longer to persuade the recipient to take action.

 The content of your email copy should be relevant to your target audience.
 Different audiences will have different attention spans and preferences.
 For example, older generations may prefer longer emails with more detail, while younger generations may prefer shorter, more visually-appealing emails.
-If you have a lot of information to share, consider breaking it up into multiple emails or a series of emails.
-This way, you can ensure that each email is focused and relevant to your audience.

 Personalized emails tend to perform better than generic ones.
 By including the recipient’s name in the email and addressing specific needs and interests, you can create a more engaging and personalized experience for your audience.

 People tend to scan emails rather than read them thoroughly, so it is essential to make your email scannable.
-Use short paragraphs, bullet points, subheadings, and bold text to break up and make your email copy easier for your audience to scan for relevant information.
-Visuals can help to break up long blocks of text and make your email more appealing to the reader.
-Consider including images, videos, and infographics in your email to help convey your message more effectively.
+Use short paragraphs, bullet points, subheadings and bold text to break up and make your email copy easier for your audience to scan for relevant information.

 The language you use in your email copy can also impact its effectiveness.
 It’s important to have a clear, concise message that your email is trying to communicate.
 Focus on that one main message and avoid trying to communicate too many things at once.